jst-seminar-rostlab-tum/eutop-mediamind/README.md

 - **Backend:**
   The FastAPI backend uses the Sentry Python SDK to capture unhandled exceptions and performance data, including environment and PII settings.

 All errors and performance data are sent to our Sentry project at [csee.sentry.io](https://csee.sentry.io/).

-## Licence
-TODO